 No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving federal financial assistance.

 In addition, we also litigate on behalf of students and faculty under Title IX.
 In one of our more prominent cases, we co-counseled with noted civil rights attorneys Gloria Allred and Nathan Goldberg on behalf of five students and alumnae against a major university.
-Our Title IX lawyers have been fighting for the rights of students and faculty for many years and stand ready to be your advocate.
+On another prominent case, because of our written advocacy, a federal district court judge in Connecticut issued a decision ruling that Title IX protects employees from sex discrimination and retaliation.
+Our Title IX lawyers have been fighting for the rights of students and staff for many years and stand ready to be your advocate.

 Who Does Title IX Protect?

-In Connecticut and across the United States, Title IX protects any student and employee of any educational program which receives federal funding.
+In Connecticut and across the United States, Title IX protects any student and employee of any program or activity that receives federal funding.
 Most educational institutions receive some form of federal funding and are therefore subject to Title IX.
+It is important to remember that Title IX’s language is incredibly broad and is directed at the federally funded institution; meaning, the onus is on the federally funded institution to ensure that people—regardless of their sex—have equal access to participate in, benefit from and be free from discrimination in the institutional setting.

 Our Title IX Lawyers Can Help You